TejasSathe010/IT-Employees-System/README.md

 This Employee Management System streamlines administrative tasks for handling employee data, access control, and category management while providing employees with a platform to manage their profiles within the organization.

-Languague used to develop - HTML, CSS, JavaScript, React framework, and Node.JS framework.
-Database used - MySQL, and MySql workspace
+Languague used to develop - HTML, CSS, JavaScript, React framework, and Node.JS framework. <br> Database used - MySQL, and MySql workspace. <br>
-CSS concepts used - Google fonts, Grid, and Flexbox.
-Javascript concepts used - Localstorage, cookies and Array predefined methods.
+CSS concepts used - Google fonts, Grid, and Flexbox. <br> Javascript concepts used - Localstorage, cookies and Array predefined methods. <br>

 ![alt text](https://github.com/TejasSathe010/IT-Employees-System/blob/main/Screenshots/Screenshot%202023-12-31%20at%208.02.07%20PM.png)